nimbly/Caboodle/README.md

-# Config
+# Caboodle

-A simple configuration manager with lazy loading from files or AWS Secrets Manager.
+A simple configuration manager with lazy loading from files, AWS Secrets Manager, or any other source.

 ## Installation